araobp/virtual-showroom/README.md

 ## Goal

 Showrooms can be costly, but the cost-effectiveness is unclear.
-Therefore, companies generally aim to achieve semi-automation using AI.
+Therefore, companies generally aim to achieve semi-automation using Multimodal AI.

 The goal of this project is to realize a virtual showroom with Digital Human as promotional models.